nelavensubas/WeProsper/README.md

+# WeProsper

+WeProsper is hackathon project that was created at DeltaHacks 6.
+The project helps connect low-income families and individuals with the services they need at the price they can afford.

-# Sample 01 - Logging In and Gated Content
+## Sample 01 - Logging In and Gated Content

 This sample demonstrates: